UPOWEX Resistance Bands Set

-Serious Steel Fitness, Resistance and Power Lifting Bands
+Serious Steel Fitness and Resistance Bands

 Limm Resistance Workout Bands

 Thinking of adding some extra resistance training into your regular workouts or planning on going on holiday or a business trip and want to keep up with your exercise regime but clearly don’t have room in your luggage for a set of dumbbells?
 Then a resistance band is a great option that will give you plenty of variety to still workout pretty much your whole body but with the added convenience of being incredibly light-weight and portable.
 Normally tubular or a flat band design, with additional handles for upper body workouts or coming with ankle cuffs to put your lower body through its paces, resistance band training is both time and budget friendly.
 We’ve offered a couple of suggestions on options you might consider.
 If you don’t think there isn’t a resistance band man enough for you….think again.
 They are loved by Power Lifters and Cross Fitters so they’re a serious bit of fitness gear.